koukibadr/Cherry-Toast/README.md

 ///The action button displayed below description
 ///by default there's no action added final  Text?  action;

-///indicates whether display or not the title final  bool  displayTitle;

 ///the toast icon, it's required when using the default constructor late  IconData  icon;